Environmental Health - Toxic Substances

 Algal Blooms Consistently Produce Complex Mixtures of Cyanotoxins and Co-Occur with Taste-and-Odor Causing Compounds in 23 Midwestern Lakes

-Cyanobacterial accumulation at Binder Lake, IA, dominated by the blue green algae Microcystis sp. with a dead fish.
+Cyanobacterial accumulation at Binder Lake, Iowa, dominated by the blue green algae Microcystis sp. with a dead fish.
 Total microcystin concentrations were 40 µg/L measured by enzyme-linked immunosorbent assay.
 Date 6-29-06 ‚Äì photographer Jennifer L Graham

 Dripping algae leaves an impact — A USGS scientist collecting a sample of algae for analysis.
 The divots left from the algae dripping from the sampler shows how thick these accumulations can be.
 Microcystis sp. dominated this accumulation at Binder Lake, Iowa.
 Date 08-08-06 - Photographer Jennifer L Graham